s3g/s3g-mc/docs/process-guides.md

 2. Select the impulse item second.
 3. Run `Convolve selected items`.

-Start with `Matched / wrap impulse` for simple mono, stereo, or same-channel experiments.
-Use matrix-sum behavior when you want multichannel source and impulse material to combine into a richer shared result without exploding into every source/impulse channel pair.
+Start with `Matched / wrap impulse` for mono, stereo, or same-channel experiments.
+Use matrix-sum behavior when you want multichannel source and impulse material to combine into one summed channel layout rather than creating every source/impulse channel pair.

-Good first settings:
+Starting settings:

 - Tail: `Full convolution tail`
 - Normalize: on